gmu-dcxr/VRC2-System/README.md

 ﻿# VRC2-System

-This is the official implementation of the paper **Col-Con: A Reconfigurable Virtual Reality Simulation Platform for Exploring Collaborative Behaviors in Construction**.
+This is the official implementation of the paper **Col-Con: A Configurable VR Platform for Exploring Collaborative Behaviors in Construction — Pipe Installation as a Case Study**.

 ![Teaser](docs/teaser.png)